madmous/HipChat-Clone/README.md

 [HipChat Clone](https://github.com/Madmous/Trello-Clone/tree/develop/client/hipchat) was moved.
-Check my huge mono repo that will contain a bunch of application andm icro services.
+Check my huge mono repo that will contain a bunch of application and micro services.